 (Sidenote: I bet I would have been an awesome lumberjack if I had taken that career path.
 I look really good in flannel.)

 I downloaded some free rustic-looking fonts and a pine tree image, typed out my text using the Word Art function in Word, reversed the text, and printed it out on freezer paper so that I could do an image transfer.
-I followed the great freezer paper image transfer tutorial on Our Prairie Home, and it worked really well.
+I followed a freezer paper image transfer tutorial, and it worked really well.